CDCgov/cfa-immunization-uptake-projection/README.md

 1. Enable poetry
 1. Copy the config template in `scripts/config_template.yaml` (e.g., to `scripts/config.yaml`) and fill in the necessary fields
+   - For now, the `path:` field needs to be set to the absolute path to `THIS_REPO/data/NIS_2023-24.csv`
 1. `python scripts/main.py --config=scripts/config.yaml`

 ## CDCgov GitHub Organization Open Source Project Template